Estimate Time9 min

-Saving for individuals with special needs
+How to save for individuals with special needs

 Key takeaways

-• Provide a means of additional financial support for the supplemental needs of a child or anyone with special needs that may be eligible for certain government provided assistance.
+A special needs trust can provide a means of additional financial support for the supplemental needs of a child or anyone with special needs that may be eligible for certain government provided assistance.

 Broadly speaking, there are three types of special needs trusts.

-Third-party Special Needs Trust: Holds assets contributed by others who want to help the person with special needs.
+• Third-party special needs trust: Holds assets contributed by others who want to help the person with special needs.

-First-party Special Needs Trust: Holds assets that become the property of a person with special needs as the result of an inheritance or perhaps a legal settlement from, for example, a medical malpractice or personal injury claim.
+• First-party special needs trust: Holds assets that become the property of a person with special needs as the result of an inheritance or perhaps a legal settlement from, for example, a medical malpractice or personal injury claim.

-Pooled Trusts: Holds assets for the benefit of multiple beneficiaries with special needs.
+• Pooled trusts: Holds assets for the benefit of multiple beneficiaries with special needs.

 The reason for the existence of differing types of special needs trusts is best understood within the context of the eligibility rules of public assistance programs, such as Supplemental Security Income (SSI) and Medicaid.

 To qualify for certain federal and state assistance benefits, an individual must be considered legally disabled and have limited assets and income.
 This Trust is commonly created in situations where a special needs person inherits or acquires assets in their own name and as result is at risk for continued eligibility for public assistance.
 With these types of Trusts, the assets acquired by the special needs person are transferred into this Trust by or on behalf of the special needs individual.
-Prior to December 13, 2016, the trust had to be created by a parent, grandparent, guardian, or a court, but applicable federal law was modified so that a legally competent beneficiary can create such a trust for themselves and still use the trust as a means of protecting eligibility for federal and/or state public assistance.
-The requirement that the trust must be controlled by a trustee other than the special needs beneficiary remained unchanged.

-The beneficiary of a first-party special needs trust must be under the age of 65 at the time the trust is created and have a physical or mental disability, or a chronic or acquired illness.
-While the beneficiary is alive, the trustee of the trust may make discretionary distributions from the trust to meet the beneficiary’s “supplemental needs,” such as education expenses, a vacation, or hobbies; but, generally, not for food or shelter, which would typically be provided for by Supplemental Security Income (SSI) or other public programs.
+While the beneficiary is alive, the trustee of the trust may make discretionary distributions from the trust to meet the beneficiary's "supplemental needs," such as education expenses, a vacation, or hobbies; but, generally, not for food or shelter, which would typically be provided for by Supplemental Security Income (SSI) or other public programs.

-However, at the beneficiary’s death, the trust must provide that any assets remaining in the trust reimburse the federal and/or state agency for all benefits paid to the beneficiary during the trust term before the balance is distributed to other beneficiaries named in the trust - such as the family members of the special needs beneficiary.
-Please note that the federal government and each state have very specific guidelines for the use of assets in a first-party special needs trust.
-Failure to follow federal and/or state rules could disqualify the trust as a special needs trust as well as disqualify the beneficiary from assistance eligibility.
+However, at the beneficiary's death, the trust must provide that any assets remaining in the trust reimburse the federal and/or state agency for all benefits paid to the beneficiary during the trust term before the balance is distributed to other beneficiaries named in the trust— such as the family members of the special needs beneficiary.

 A third-party special needs trust serves the same function as its first-party counterpart in that it preserves the eligibility of a person with special needs for government benefits—but with 2 key differences.
 First, the third-party trust is typically funded by assets of parents or other family members of the person with special needs.
 This type of trust can be named as a beneficiary of an inheritance or a life insurance policy.
 Unlike first-party special needs trusts, there is no age restriction for the beneficiary.